an0015ng/FMCG_Sales_Insights_SQL_PowerBI/README.md

 <img width="1764" height="132" alt="image" src="https://github.com/user-attachments/assets/62d74557-42a3-4d0d-ab80-908686c59314" />

-No results are shown.
+Again, no results are shown.
 There are no unreasonable values across the dataset.

 ### d.
 Data Type Optimization